How to Retrieve Pay Stubs from a Previous Employer Complete Guide for 2025

 Option 5: IRS Wage Transcripts

-The IRS offers wage and income transcripts, which list information from your W-2s and 1099s.
-Requesting a transcript is especially useful if your employer is no longer in business or cannot provide records.
-These documents are free and available online through the IRS portal.
+The IRS provides wage and income transcripts, listing information from W-2s and 1099s.
+This is especially useful when the former employer is out of business or cannot provide records.
+These transcripts are free and available online via the IRS Get Transcript Tool.

 Option 6: Generate a Replacement Pay Stub

-If official records are delayed or unavailable, you can create a professional replacement using the PStub Pay Stub Generator.
-Input accurate payroll information such as gross pay, deductions, and pay periods to produce a stub that matches standard formatting.
-This is especially useful for personal records or documentation while waiting for official copies.
+If official records are delayed, create a professional replacement using our Pay Stub Generator.
+Enter accurate payroll details such as gross pay, deductions, and pay periods to produce a compliant stub for personal records or financial applications.

 Option 7: Combine Records for Verification